KenanDeari/ReadMe-Generator/README.md

 ## Description

 This is a ReadMe Generator.
-This application will quickly create a summary of your repo.
+This application will quickly create a summary of your repo using the command line & export a ReadMe file.
+The application utilizes JavaScript.
+The HTML is generated using markdown w/ JavaScript as well.

 ## Contents<br>
 **[Installation](#Installation)**<br>